SzaniszloIvor/private-dictionary/README.md

 - Adjust pronunciation speed
 - Use text-to-speech
 - Access automatic phonetic generation
+- Practice with flashcards and pronunciation mode (Chrome/Edge)
 - Use all keyboard shortcuts
 - Toggle dark mode